 The main question is how do we extract value from all this data?

 The real problem is that data are billions of billions of billions; extracting useful information from them is not trivial, other than that, every day the amount of data grows exponentially because of the spread of the adoption of new technologies.

 The answer is called Machine learning and Deep-Learning which give life to what we call Artificial Intelligence.

 Through machine learning, we are going to teach machines how to learn from data.
+In addition, we also instruct them to provide insights on its value and how we can use that information to our benefit through data valuation.
 It is a statistical and probability process that relates data to effects, discovering their intrinsic characteristics, and throughout their evolution creates knowledge.
 The procedure is very similar to how we learn from nature.